 Ordinarily, PCR petitions must be brought within five years of the date of conviction, but because much of the alleged malfeasance by Trooper Dennis dates back to between January 1, 2008, and September 1, 2016, many of those convictions are more than five years old.
 As a result, the Supreme Court has specifically held that the five year period of limitations that normally applies to PCR petitions would be relaxed in those cases involving the tainted breath test results.
 The State was also ordered to notify all affected defendants by letter so that they would have the opportunity to seek relief by hiring an attorney and going through the PCR process required by New Jersey’s court rules.
 We are now just beginning to address the many thousands of convictions potentially affected by these tainted breath test results.

-The State originally estimated that the number of active cases was 20,667, although that number probably overstates the actual number of people affected because many of the people whose cases were affected by the tainted breath test results were found not guilty or their charges were resolved by a plea to something other than DWI.
+The State originally estimated that the number of affected cases was 20,667, although that number probably overstates the actual number of people affected because many of the people whose cases were affected by the tainted breath test results were found not guilty or their charges were resolved by a plea to something other than DWI.
 To address the scope of PCR applications potentially necessitated by State v.
 Cassidy, the Supreme Court appointed a second special master, the Hon.
 Robert A. Fall, who determined that the actual number of affected cases is 14,035, including those previously adjudicated and currently pending.
 Also, because many of these people will have completed their sentences and dealt with all of the consequences arising from their convictions, they may not want to go to the expense of having their convictions vacated.
-Very often, PCR only becomes an imperative if there is a alter DWI offense to reduce their sentencing exposure on their new and pending case.
+Very often, PCR only becomes an imperative if there is a later DWI offense to reduce their sentencing exposure on their new and pending case.
 However, because expungement is not available for DWI convictions, the only way to get a DWI conviction removed from the driving record is to reopen the case, get it returned to the court’s trial calendar, and get a dismissal or not guilty verdict and return of fine and surcharge payments.

 My involvement in State v.
 Cassidy was as a participating attorney, invited by the Supreme Court as one of the principal defense attorneys in a case called State vs. Chun, where the Supreme Court validated the Alcotest 7110 as a scientifically reliable breath testing instrument in New Jersey.
 The State was represented by the Attorney General.
-The defendant was represented by an attorney Michael Hobby.
+The defendant was represented by an attorney Michael Hobbie.
 The New Jersey State Bar Association was invited as amicus curiae as was the Association of Criminal Defense Lawyers.
 However, only the state bar decided to appear as amicus.
 In addition to me, the court invited the other principal defense attorneys from State v.
-Chun–Samuel Sachs, Evan Levow, and Matthew Rising, and myself.
+Chun–Samuel Sachs, Evan Levow, and Matthew Reisig, and myself.
 Of those attorneys, Sachs, Reisig, and I actively participated in the hearings before Judge Lisa and Reisig and I participated in the hearings before Judge Fall in State v.
 Cassidy.

 As a participating attorney, I am intimately familiar with what went on in the special master proceedings, the oral arguments before the Supreme Court, and the reasons for which people should apply for PCR.
 If you believe you have had a case that relied, even in part, on breath test results tainted by Trooper Dennis’ alleged malfeasance, give me a call.
 With previously adjudicated cases in Monmouth (5,467), Middlesex (3,748), Union (3,389), Somerset (731), Ocean (190), Essex (51), Mercer (27), Morris (3), Burlington (1), and Hunterdon (1) Counties, according to Judge Fall.

 For more information on Impact Of Supreme Court Ruling On DWI Cases, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (732) 899-1899 today.